Publications

 McAlinden, Ryan; Gordon, Andrew S.; Lane, H. Chad; Hart, John; Durlach, Paula

-UrbanSim: A game-based instructional package for conducting counterinsurgency operations Inproceedings
+UrbanSim: A game-based instructional package for conducting counterinsurgency operations Proceedings Article

 In: Proceedings of the 26th Army Science Conference, Orlando, FL, 2008.